amaas-fintech/amaas-core-sdk-excel/README.md

 The SDK contains unit tests to test the SRP authentication connection and data retrival by calling AWS endpoints.
 The way to run the suite is: Test->Run->All Tests.

 ## Test UDF on Excel
+1. Build ExcelDnaPack file from Visual Studio with the naming covention: YouProjectName-AddIn.dna and YourProjectName-AddIn-packed.xll can be found in bin.
+2. Navigate to Excel File->Options->Add-ins->Manage: Excel Add-ins->Go->YourProjectName-AddIn-packed.xll->OK.
+Then UDFs can be tested on Excel directly from the formula bar.

+## Quick start (For Users)
+1. Download Amaas-core-sdk-net and look for the file: Amaas.core.sdk.Excel-AddIn-packed.xll.
-For clients to utilize UDF on Excel, go to File->Options->Add-ins->Manage: Excel Add-ins->Go->Amaas.Core.Sdk.Excel-AddIn-packed.xll->OK.
-Then UDFs can be utilized on Excel directly from the formula bar.
+2. Navigate to Excel File->Options->Add-ins->Manage: Excel Add-ins->Go->Amaas.core.sdk.Excel-AddIn-packed.xll->OK.
+Then UDFs can be tested on Excel directly from the formula bar.

 ## Support
 For support with the SDKs, please raise issues on GitHub.
 The AMaaS team can be contacted at support@amaas.com.
 Customers who have purchased a support plan can find the contact details within AMaaS Admin.